Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

 A two dimensional slice of the numerical grid is shown in Fig.~\ref{fig:tikzgrid}a.
-The domain in the propagation direction is divided into a uniform fine region of size $2\pi$, a uniform coarse region of size $6\pi$, and two regions with inhomogeneous resolution that are each approximately of size $2\pi$.
-The fine resolution spacing is $\Delta_{f} = 2\pi/128$, and the coarse spacing is $\Delta_{c} = 2\pi/32$.
-Given the parameters $a$, $\Delta_f$, and $\Delta_c$, the inhomogeneous grid is determined through the mapping function $F(\xi): [0,1] \to [x_{ {\rm start}},x_{\rm end}]$, which is defined implicitly through the differential equation:
+The domain in the propagation direction is divided into a uniform fine region of size $2\pi$, a uniform coarse region of size $6\pi$, and two \rdm{transition} regions \rdm{of approximate size $2\pi$ in which the resolution is inhomogeneous}.
+The fine resolution spacing between B-spline knot points is $\Delta_{f} = 2\pi/128$, and the coarse \rdm{knot} spacing is $\Delta_{c} = 2\pi/32$. \rdm{In the transition regions, the knot spacing is designed to vary as a Sigmoid function between $\Delta_f$ and $\Delta_c$ over a distance in $x$ of order $1/\alpha$.
+To this end,} the mapping function $g(\xi): [0,1] \to [x_{ {\rm start}},x_{\rm end}]$ is defined implicitly through the differential equation: